Sameergoswami/Excel/README.md

 5. Created a line chart that graphs the relationship between `A goal's amount and its chances at success, failure, or cancellation`.

 **H. Statistical Analysis**
-1. Created a new worksheet to understand whether the mean or the median summarize the data more meaningfully and to determine if there is more variability with successful or unsuccessful campaigns.**
+1. The worksheet `Bonus-Statistical Analysis` aims to understand whether the mean or the median summarize the data more meaningfully and to determine if there is more variability with successful or unsuccessful campaigns.**

  * The mean number of backers.